This article is part of the series

 This series is under development and further articles will be added soon.

 "I love a girl very much but she doesn't want to accept me as her boyfriend.
 She wants me as her best friend, but that is difficult for me.
-What should I do?"

-Sexual attraction is an amazing thing, seemingly with a mind of its own.
-It is a razor-sharp sword that psychologically divides our social world into "people I like to be around", versus "people I want to have sex with."
+Like a well-honed sword, it sharply divides our social world into "people I like to be around", versus "people I want to have sex with."